AlyKhan04/AlyKhan04/README.md

 # Hi there 👋, I'm Aly!

 Welcome to my GitHub profile!
 I'm a third year Computer Science and Artificial Intelligence student at the University of Nottingham.
-I enjoy meeting new people and one of my favourite Hobbies is hiking!
+I enjoy meeting new people and one of my favourite hobbies is hiking!

 ## 🚀 Skills & Technologies